-Science instruction will be embedded in Literacy instruction through the use of thematically integrated, standards-based UbD units.
 We believe that Science offers a broad array of concepts crucial to student understanding.
 Students will discover and learn about the natural world by using the methods of science as extensions of their own curiosity and wonder.
-Students will acquire knowledge of the biological and physical sciences from a balanced curriculum, which includes building on their understanding of science concepts to learn about the logic of the scientific method and applications of science to the world around them.
+Students will acquire knowledge of the life, earth and physical sciences from a balanced curriculum, which includes building on their understanding of science concepts to learn about the logic of the scientific method and applications of science to the world around them.
 Students will develop critical thinking skills of science: observing, comparing, organizing, inferring, relating, and applying.

 All students will be exposed to life, earth, and physical sciences in a curriculum that is based on the State Framework and State Standards.
 Our desired outcomes from science are an understanding of the process of scientific inquiry, curiosity about the world around them, skills to comprehend informational text, and increased self-esteem from producing a tangible work-product as a result of their understanding.
+Moreover, we expect our students to demonstrate a strong understanding of scientific concepts in the fifth grade state assessment as well.